-- (a) There must be a fuel strainer for the fuel tank outlet or for the booster pump.
-This strainer must- - (1) For reciprocating engine powered airplanes, have 8 to 16 meshes per inch; and - (2) For turbine engine powered airplanes, prevent the passage of any object that could restrict fuel flow or damage any fuel system component.
+- - (1) For reciprocating engine powered rotorcraft, have 8 to 16 meshes per inch; and - (2) For turbine engine powered rotorcraft, prevent the passage of any object that could restrict fuel flow or damage any fuel system component. - (b) The clear area of each fuel tank outlet strainer must be at least five times the area of the outlet line. - (c) The diameter of each strainer must be at least that of the fuel tank outlet.

-- (b) The clear area of each fuel tank outlet strainer must be at least five times the area of the outlet line. - (c) The diameter of each strainer must be at least that of the fuel tank outlet. - (d) Each finger strainer must be accessible for inspection and cleaning.
+(d) Each finger strainer must be accessible for inspection and cleaning